Morsy: Players determined to save Wigan from Championship relegation | Goal.com

 Wigan Athletic captain Sam Morsy has revealed the players' determination to save the club from Championship relegation.

-The DW Stadium outfit were recently handed a 12-point deduction after the club went into administration which they have appealed.
+The DW Stadium outfit was recently handed a 12-point deduction after the club went into administration, which they have appealed.

 The Latics are 13th on the league table with 57 points from 44 games, 12 points clear of the relegation zone and Morsy has revealed the resolve of his teammates to help the club avoid the drop at the end of the season.